ryan-munger/CMPT308_Database_Mgmt/Lab6/lab6_writeup.md

 ```
 Grade:

-9. Display the :irst and last name of all customers who are also agents, this time using the views you created
+9. Display the first and last name of all customers who are also agents, this time using the views you created
 ```sql
 -- Me
 QUERY